 ACCEPTABLE PLANTS FOR A DEFENSIBLE SPACE IN FIRE PRONE AREAS

-All plants on the following list are considered drought-tolerant in the climate zone indicated.
+All plants listed on the page 4 of form PDS 199 are considered drought-tolerant in the climate zone indicated.
 However, remember that no plant is totally fire resistant.
 Drought-tolerant plants are trees, shrubs, ground covers, and other vegetation that can grow and reproduce with only natural moisture such as rainfall.
 Occasional irrigation is necessary only in extreme drought situations.

 Plants that are indicated by the "R" are the least drought-tolerant plants on the list.
 These plants grow best in riparian areas.
 Riparian areas can be described as areas where the water table is very near the surface of the ground.
 Although the ground may be dry, the plants growing there will be green and lush all year around.